-Allen County CASA Program is affiliated with the Indiana State Office of GAL/CASA, which is part of the Indiana Supreme Court, Division of State Court Administration.
-Allen County CASA Program is certified by the State Office and complies with the Indiana Supreme Court Program Standards and Code of Ethics for GAL/CASA programs.
+The Allen County Office of GAL/CASA (also dba Allen County CASA) is under the supervision of Allen Superior Court, Family Relations Division.
+The program is affiliated with the Indiana State Office of GAL/CASA, which is part of the Indiana Supreme Court, Division of State Court Administration.
+Allen County CASA is certified by the State Office and complies with the Indiana Supreme Court Program Standards and Code of Ethics for GAL/CASA programs.
 Allen County CASA Program is also a member of the National Court Appointed Special Advocates (CASA) Association.
-Volunteers from local CASA programs in
+More than 44,900 volunteers from local CASA programs in

-Right here in our community, the Allen County CASA Program supported volunteers to work with over 420 children in 2017, with many remarkable success stories.
-Approximately 139 volunteer advocates served these vulnerable children in 2017, but there is a tremendous need for additional volunteers.
+Right here in our community, Allen County CASA served over 600 children in 2020, with many remarkable success stories.
+Approximately 180 volunteers advocated for these vulnerable children, but there is a tremendous need for additional volunteers.